Sacramento River thru Box Canyon

 To reach put-in from there, return to I-5 and drive north to the central Mount Shasta exit.
 Turn left, cross the freeway, and turn south onto Old Stage Road.
 Follow this road to where W.A.
 Barr Road forks to the right (follow signs for so-called Lake Siskyou).
 Parking is tight on river left at the bridge over the reservoir (2002).
 The climb down to the river, even with fixed rope, is arduous with heavy boats.
 You might need to repark your vehicle after unloading boats.

-There are some very affordable cabins in Dunsmuir right near the river, providing a possible take-out and warm bed for boaters doing this run during the winter; call 530-235-4018 for reservations (1997).
+There are some affordable cabins in Dunsmuir near the river, providing a warm bed for boaters doing this run during the winter.
+Also of note is the Dunsmuir Brewery Works, an excellent brew-pub opened in 2009.

 Creeks Navigation